-Suddenly discontinuing Gabapentin can boost the probability of seizures, so it’s vital to seek assistance when looking to quit.
+Suddenly discontinuing gabapentin can boost the probability of seizures, so it’s vital to seek assistance when looking to quit.
 Suppose you are getting treatment for a gabapentin addiction problem.
-In that case, you will likely begin with a medically-assisted Gabapentin detox so that you can slowly eradicate the drug from your body in a controlled way.
-After completing the Gabapentin detox, you need medical clearance before transitioning into an inpatient treatment program.
+In that case, you will likely begin with a medically-assisted gabapentin detox to slowly eradicate the drug from your body in a controlled way.
+After completing the gabapentin detox, you need medical clearance before transitioning into an inpatient drug rehab treatment program.
 There are several gabapentin addiction treatment options available, including:

-After heavy or extended use of this drug, your system becomes dependent on Gabapentin and needs it in its system to function and avoid a possible dangerous withdrawal symptom.
-Getting medically-assisted Gabapentin detox helps you slowly wean off gabapentin while under medical care.
+- After heavy or extended use of this drug, your system depends on gabapentin and needs it to function and avoid a possible dangerous withdrawal symptom.
+Getting medically-assisted gabapentin detox protocol helps you slowly wean off gabapentin while under medical care.

-If your gabapentin addiction is severe or you have co-occurring mental health or medical issues, an inpatient program can provide intensive care.
-Inpatient treatment demands that you live at the facility for the entire duration of your treatment.
+- If your gabapentin addiction is severe or you have co-occurring mental health or medical issues, an inpatient program can provide intensive care.
+Inpatient treatment demands you live at the facility for your entire treatment duration.
 These programs provide a safe environment and a high level of structure that minimizes triggers to use the drug.
 Before starting treatment, medical professionals will assess your situation and your addiction to create a tailored treatment plan.
 This may include group and individual therapy, family therapy, relapse prevention lessons, support groups, and aftercare planning.

-Before, during, or after treatment, you may attend 12-step meetings like AA/NA or other support groups.
+- Before, during, or after treatment, you may attend 12-step meetings like AA/NA or other support groups.
 When you go to a support group, you will be welcomed by individuals who know what you’ve been through because they’ve gone through it too.
-Feeling accepted can make a massive difference in your healing because you will create a new support network of sober people and learn from individuals who have been abstinent from drugs for a longer period of time.
+Feeling accepted can make a massive difference in your healing because you will create a new support network of sober people and learn from individuals who have been abstinent from drugs for longer.

 After you leave treatment, you must stay involved with aftercare recovery treatment to prevent relapse.